parazeeknova/zephyr/.github/README.md

 # 1. Clone the repository
 git clone https://github.com/zephyr.git && cd zephyr

+# 1.5 For Automatic setup (This will install packages, format using ultracite & setup local .env files and start init docker containers)
+pnpm run dev:aio

+# Manual setup
 # 2. Install the dependencies
-pnpm install
+pnpm install # (skip if you ran: dev:aio)

 # 3. First time setup or after clean
 # This will start required containers and run migration containers required for prisma schema & minio buckets
-pnpm run docker:dev
+pnpm run docker:dev # (skip if you ran: dev:aio)
 # Clean everything and start fresh if you encounter any issues
 pnpm run docker:clean:dev && pnpm run docker:dev